dhruvbalwada/POB/docs/source/index.rst

 Physical Oceanography
 ======================================================

-This is a collection of notes on physical oceanography that are meant to be editted by its readers, and develop into a resource for the community.
+This is a collection of notes on physical oceanography that are meant to be edited by its readers, and develop into a resource for the community.

 We imagine this to be a collection of notes that can be used for self-study or helpful in classroom teaching.